Contact Information

 Biography

 Prior to pursuing my college education, I held a variety of positions in marketing, communications, public relations, and sales.
-The majority of my career was spent in the music industry, mainly as an in-house talent buyer for national and regional entertainment.
+I spent the majority of my career in the music industry, mainly as an in-house talent buyer for national and regional entertainment and as a morning show host on 92.1 The Edge (East Lansing, MI).

 Research Interests